Zorlin/raptorswithhats.com-hugo/content/posts/2020-09-20-elastic-nas-part3.md

 ![The MooseFS "chunk matrix"](/img/2020-09-20-hardkernel-hc2-order.png)

-Join us next time, where we’ll expand to 3 more nodes and talk about how goals work.
+Join us next time, where we’ll expand to a second node and talk about how goals work.